HugoHasenbein/redmine_all_thumbnails/README.md

 # redmine_all_thumbnails

 Plugin for Redmine.
-Show everey file as either thumnailable image or as a file icon
+Show every file as either thumnailable image or as a file icon

 ![PNG that represents a quick overview](/doc/Overview.png)